S.C. Beira-Mar

 Famous Portuguese players who have represented the club include Eusébio, António Veloso, and António Sousa.
 All three players have regularly been chosen for the Portugal national team and have played for the biggest clubs in the country—the former two with Benfica and the latter with both Porto and Sporting CP.
 After becoming a manager, Sousa also coached the team, guiding it to win the 1999 Taça de Portugal.
-Sport Clube Beira-Mar is a very representative club in the Centro Region.